k2-fsa/sherpa/docs/source/onnx/qnn/build-android-demo.rst

    For instance, if you are using Xiaomi 17 Pro, you only need to copy ``libQnnHtpV81Stub.so`` and ``libQnnHtpV81Skel.so`` to your phone.

-In the end, you should have the following files in side the `jniLibs/arm64-v8a <https://github.com/k2-fsa/sherpa-onnx/tree/master/android/SherpaOnnxSimulateStreamingAsr/app/src/main/jniLibs/arm64-v8a>`_ directory.
+In the end, you should have the following files inside the `jniLibs/arm64-v8a <https://github.com/k2-fsa/sherpa-onnx/tree/master/android/SherpaOnnxSimulateStreamingAsr/app/src/main/jniLibs/arm64-v8a>`_ directory.

 .. code-block::

-  (py312) loaclhost:arm64-v8a fangjun$ pwd
+  (py312) localhost:arm64-v8a fangjun$ pwd
   /Users/fangjun/open-source/sherpa-onnx/android/SherpaOnnxSimulateStreamingAsr/app/src/main/jniLibs/arm64-v8a

-  (py312) loaclhost:arm64-v8a fangjun$ ls -lh
+  (py312) localhost:arm64-v8a fangjun$ ls -lh
   total 329768
   -rw-r--r--@ 1 fangjun  staff    15M 20 Nov 17:05 libonnxruntime.so
   -rw-r--r--@ 1 fangjun  staff   6.1M 20 Nov 13:32 libQnnCpu.so